Overview

 When can I start my law studies in Australia?

-Australian law programs commence in the first semester of each year, which is in late February/early March.
-Many of our law programs also have mid-year (June/July) and third-trimester intakes (August/September).
+Australian law programs start at various times per year, depending on the university.
+All programs offer a first-semester intake each year, which is January/February/early March.
+Many programs also have mid-year (June/July) and third-trimester intakes (August/September/October).

 Learn more about your law degree options.